cgardner1388/Unsupervised-Machine-Learning/README.md

 * Create an elbow plot to identify the best number of clusters.
 Use a for-loop to determine the inertia for each `k` between 1 through 10.
 Determine, if possible, where the elbow of the plot is, and at which value of `k` it appears.

+### Analysis Findings

+* The cryptocurrencies can be clustered together based on the elbow curve graph.
+The elbow indicates that the optimal number of clusters is going to be 4.